Skip to content

 You can change your default Linux distribution in Windows Subsystem for Linux (WSL) to quickly launch your preferred environment.

-WSL allows you to run Linux command-line tools directly on Windows without a traditional virtual machine.
-When you install your first Linux distro, like Ubuntu, it automatically becomes your default.
+WSL allows you to run Linux command-line tools directly on Windows, effectively acting as a lightweight, built-in Linux environment without the overhead of a full virtual machine.
+When you first install a Linux distro, such as Ubuntu, it automatically becomes the default.

 Understanding WSL Versions